COM673/azure-databases/README.md

 This course had a guest lecture on CosmosDB from Niamh Stockil (they are not on the exam though).

 For relational databases, we can follow the following steps to set up a SQL Server database on Azure.
-Note, that it is assumed you have already studied
+Note, that it is assumed you have already studied SQL at some point (we're only using SELECT here though).

 ## Create the server (and the database)
 1. Log into the Azure Portal using your college email account
-2. 1.
-Create a resource
+2. Create a resource
 3. Search for SQL Database from Microsoft and select *Create*
    1. Database name should be obvious to you (if you call everything database1 you will suffer later)
    2. Ensure subscription is 'Azure for Students'